bavix/laravel-wallet/docs/new-wallet.md

 # Create a wallet and use it

 Virtual wallets can be any number.
-The main thing that they did not match the `slug`.
+The main thing is that they do not match the `slug`.

 ---